SaeedEY/django-task-list/README.md

-# The Django TODO list by Ninja API
+## The Django TODO list by Ninja API
+Sample project in progress